39 Life’s Lessons on my 39th Birthday.

 25. We don’t want to see certain things because of fear.
 We are scared of fear.
 But if we dig out a bit of courage, beyond the fear is always a wonderful discovery.

-28. If you observe those that try to appear perfect in order to be loved or accepted, you realize that such pretending is actually counterproductive.
+28. If you observe those that try to appear perfect in order to be loved or accepted, you realize that such pretending highlights what they want to hide.

-29. Hypothetical questions don’t make much sense.
+29. Don’t believe answers to Hypothetical questions.
 We really learn about ourselves when we are right in front of a challenge.

 30. Create or visit a little paradise to recharge.